BedrockStreaming/i18n-tools/packages/react-i18n/README.md

 ### useTranslate hook

-This hook provide the `t` function in a functional component.
+This hook provides the `t` function in a functional component.

 ```jsx harmony
 import React from 'react';